Diabetes is a disease rising in prevalence. About 1 in 3 Americans are at risk for developing type 2 diabetes, and many don’t even know it.

 While acanthosis nigricans doesn’t typically cause pain, some people may notice their skin becoming itchy or having a foul odor as it progresses.

-People affected by acanthosis nigricans may also have skin tags, which are often associated with insulin resistance.
+People affected by acanthosis nigricans may also have skin tags since skin tags and insulin resistance are often associated together.
 As the skin thickens from acanthosis nigricans, the borders of the affected skin may become more apparent.

 People who are at risk for developing diabetes are typically the most at risk of developing acanthosis nigricans.